ARTICLE

 Why the U.S Debt Matters When it Comes to Investing

-Because of the rising debt burden and tighter monetary policy, the interest cost to service the debt ballooned to $659 billion in the 2023 fiscal year.
-That figure is up 39% from 2022’s figure of $475 billion.
+Because of the rising debt burden and tighter monetary policy, the interest cost to service the debt ballooned to $882 billion in the 2024 fiscal year.
+That figure is up 86% from 2022’s figure of $475 billion.
 While the amount of debt the U.S. should maintain has been debated for years, the sheer volume of debt and the diverting tax revenue to pay interest leaves less money available for other programs.
 Additionally, as the government issues more debt, it crowds out available resources for private capital.

 How did we get here?

 Also, the U.S. has issued more debt, creating a snowball-like effect where more deficit spending is needed to cover outlays and rising interest costs.
 The U.S.’s political leaders have been spending more recently, while tax cuts have contributed to the problem in recent years.
-Traditional buyers like the Fed, Japan, and China are buying less U.S. debt, which is pushing interest rates higher and increasing the cost of the government's borrowing.
+Traditional buyers like the Fed, Japan, and China are buying less U.S. debt, pushing interest rates higher and increasing the cost of the government's borrowing.

 For the Federal Government’s most recently completed fiscal year:

-The largest receipts for 2023 include:
+The largest receipts for 2024 include:

-• Individual Income Taxes: $2.2 trillion (49% of total receipts)
+• Individual Income Taxes: $2.4 trillion (49% of total receipts)

-• Social Insurance and Retirement: $1.6 trillion (36%)
+• Social Insurance and Retirement: $1.7 trillion (35% of total receipts)

-• Corporate Income Taxes: $420 billion (10%)
+• Corporate Income Taxes: $530 billion (11% of total receipts)

-The largest expenses for 2023 include:
+The largest expenses for 2024 include:

-• Health and Human Services: $1.7 trillion (27.7% of total outlays)
+• Health/Human Services and Medicare: $1.8 trillion (26% of total outlays)

-• Social Security Administration: $1.4 trillion (23.1%)
+• Social Security Administration: $1.5 trillion (22% of total outlays)

-• Dept. of Defense: $776 billion (12.6%)
+• Dept. of Defense: $874 billion (also 13% of total outlays)

 Impact on the U.S. economy.